AlbertSanIza/albertsaniza.github.io/README.md

 ## Relevant Work Experience
 * **Software Developer** at Southwest Manufacturing Services
 August 2017 - Ongoing, Tijuana MX
 By proposing and implementing new web and mobile applications we have the opportunity to positively impact day to day processes of our manufacturing plant.
 This included web solutions, iOS & macOS apps.
-Backend in done on Ruby on Rails.
+Backend done on Ruby on Rails.

 * **Sr. Developer Analyst** at Hubbell Lighting
 July 2016 - August 2017, Tijuana MX